-In December 2014, the International Accounting Standards Board (IASB) issued amendments to IAS 1 Presentation of Financial Statements.
+In December 2014, the International Accounting Standards Board (IASB) issued amendments to IAS 1, incorporated into Part I of the CPA Canada Handbook - Accounting by the Accounting Standards Board (AcSB) in April 2015.
 The amendments are part of the IASB's Disclosure Initiative to address some of the concerns expressed about existing presentation and disclosure requirements and to ensure entities are able to use judgment when preparing their financial statements.
-The amendments are intended to clarify the following: (1) that entities shall not aggregate or disaggregate information in a manner that obscures useful information; (2) that materiality requirements apply to the statements of profit or loss and other comprehensive income, statement of financial position, statement of cash flows and statements of changes in equity, and to the notes; (3) that when a standard requires a specific disclosure, the resulting information shall be assessed to determine whether it is material and consequently whether presentation or disclosure of that information is warranted; (4) that the list of line items to be presented in statements of financial position and profit or loss and other comprehensive income can be disaggregated and aggregated as relevant and additional guidance on subtotals in these statements; (5) that an entity's share of OCI of equity-accounted associates and joint ventures should be presented in aggregate as single line items based on whether or not it will be subsequently reclassified to profit or loss; (6) that entities have flexibility as to the order in which they present the notes, but also emphasize that understandability and comparability should be considered by an entity when deciding that order.
+The amendments are intended to clarify the following: (1) that entities shall not aggregate or disaggregate information in a manner that obscures useful information; (2) that materiality requirements apply to the statements of profit or loss and other comprehensive income, statement of financial position, statement of cash flows and statements of changes in equity, and to the notes; (3) that when a standard requires a specific disclosure, the resulting information shall be assessed to determine whether it is material and consequently whether presentation or disclosure of that information is warranted; (4) that the list of line items to be presented in these statements can be disaggregated and aggregated as relevant and additional guidance on subtotals in these statements; (5) that an entity's share of OCI of equity-accounted associates and joint ventures should be presented in aggregate as single line items based on whether or not it will be subsequently reclassified to profit or loss; (6) that entities have flexibility as to the order in which they present the notes, but also emphasize that understandability and comparability should be considered by an entity when deciding that order.
 These amendments are effective for annual periods beginning on or after January 1, 2016.
-The Credit Union has not determined the impact of this amendment on its financial statements.
+The amendments did not impact the Credit Union's financial results.